photography2018/competition/Rules.md

  * Winner can decide not to frame and/or display a photo.
  * Due to policies of the NCBS IT section, a participant cannot delete any photo that is already uploaded.
 However, they can edit or change it.
 If you want to delete a photo, please email the IT section (ithelp@ncbs.res.in) regarding the same.
  * Keep a copy of the original photo with you.
 Organisers are not responsible for any loss of photos due to any technical reason.
- * Organisers will not take the responsibility for any delay or suspension of the photo competition.
-We will try our best to run this competition smoothly.
+ * Organisers hold the rights to delay, suspend, or cancel the competition at any point of time.
+We will try our best to run competitions smoothly.
  * Uploaded photo can be used to publicize photography competition or photography club ‘within campus’.
 If photographer do not want to use his/her photo for such purpose, please email us (photography@ncbs.res.in) and we will remove photo from such listings.
- * Organisers hold the right to stop or suspend the competition at any time.
  * Organisers are not responsible for the quality of photo printed or any related delay.
  * We take great care of keeping photographer’s copyright intact.
 However, organisers are not responsible for any unauthorized use of photo.
 Competition is accessible to all NCBS/InStem/CCAMP users and there is no way to restrict download/screenshot of competition photos.
  * Rules and regulations might be changed or modified without any notice.